 Evaluation Process Peer review and self-evaluation are an integral and ongoing part of being a midwife.
 Evaluation of both midwifery knowledge and clinical skills is an essential part of the Maternidad La Luz program.
 Clinical Progress Evaluation Components

-Birth Reports: After every birth attended in whatever role, students write a birth report including a self-evaluation of their role birth.
-These are turned in to the Academic Director and become part of the student's permanent record.
-All Birth Reports must be in the student's file before each end-of-quarter evaluation.
+Birth Reports: After every birth attended in whatever role, students are encouraged to write a birth report including a self-evaluation of their role birth.
+These are turned in to the Clinical Placement Director and become part of the student's permanent record.

-Clinical Hours Record Book: Each student is required to keep personal documentation of their clinical experience in a provided documentation book.
+Clinical Hours Record Book: Each student is required and responsible to keep personal documentation of their clinical experience in the forms provided by their own midwifery program or in a documentation book provided by MLL.
 To record appointments, students keep record of client's name, date of visit, the client's EDD, baby's DOB, and a midwife signs off the student's work during each shift.
 Students tally the number of prenatal appointments, initial appointments, labor checks, labor sits, hospital transports, newborn exams, and postpartum visits.
 For students' convenience, there are also columns to keep a record of blood draws, Paps, physical exams, breast exams, and pelvimetry.
-This document will become part of the student's records for each quarter.
-At the end of each quarter a tally sheet summarizing all clinical work for the quarter must be turned in to receive credit for clinical hours.

-Verification of Births Attended: Students are required to keep a record of all births attended and their role at each birth—primary, double primary, assist, documenter, gofer, observer, or hospital birth—newborn exams and transports.
+Verification of Births Attended: Students are required and responsible to keep a record of all births attended and their role at each birth—primary, double primary, assist, documenter, gofer, observer, or hospital birth—newborn exams and transports.
 The record of each birth must be initialed by the supervising staff midwife.
-This document serves as the official tally of births attended and must be turned in at the end of each quarter.

 If a student at Maternidad La Luz has a grievance with something to do with the functioning of the school or clinic, they should speak to a director.